 The web log data can include various URLs visited, cookie data, user demographics, location, date and time of web service access, etc. In this project you will transport the data using Apache Flume or Kafka, workflow and data cleansing using MapReduce, Pig or Spark.
 The insight thus derived can be used for analyzing customer behavior and predict buying patterns.

 Project 9 – Hadoop Maintenance

 Topics : This project is involved with working on the Hadoop cluster for maintaining and managing it.
 You will work on a number of important tasks like:

-Introduction of Hadoop, Problems with data growth, Solving Data Problems, Hadoop Overview, Understanding Map reduce, Setting the stage for big data problem solving with MapReduce, Parallel Copying with Hadoop distcp, Hadoop fs, Hadoop Archives
+Introduction of Hadoop, Problems with data growth, Solving Data Problems, Understanding Mapreduce, Setting the stage for big data problem solving with MapReduce, Parallel Copying with Hadoop distcp, Hadoop fs, Hadoop Archives

 What is Graph, Graph Representation, Breadth first Search Algorithm, Graph Representation of Map Reduce, How to do the Graph Algorithm, Example of Graph Map Reduce,

 Understanding Apache Pig, the features, various uses and learning to interact with Pig